 Try It For Yourself

 I suggest you use these questions to analyze one of your favorite paintings.
-These questions might help you gain a better appreciation for what is going on.
+These questions might help you gain a better appreciation of what is going on.

 Draw Paint Academy